All You Need To Know About The Indian Capital - A Guide For First Time Travellers In Delhi

 Getting an Indian SIM card

 As we mentioned above, as a foreigner you can no longer just buy a SIM card from the airport, but instead need an Indian national with an Indian phone number to vouch for you.
 As we were checking in at Zostel, the staff asked if we had an Indian SIM and offered to assist us in getting one.
-We quickly dumped our bags in our room, and followed a member of staff to a shop over the road, who ran through our SIM card options and waited for our new Indian sims to be installed.
+We quickly dumped our bags in our room, and followed a member of staff to a shop over the road, who ran through our SIM card options and got our new Indian sims to be installed.
 All in all it was a very quick process, and our lives in Delhi were made much easier with a SIM card and data.

-Make sure you download the Airtel to keep track of your usage and look out for freebies.
+Make sure you download the Airtel app to keep track of your usage and look out for freebies.
 Both times we have visited India Airtel have given us unlimited 5g Data for free through the app, so definitely worth checking out.

-If you want to arrange a SIM in advance, have a look into eSIMs.
-You can buy a virtual SIM card for pretty much any country (including India) before you even land.
 We’d recommend taking a look at Airalo who have plenty of different packages to choose from depending on the length of contract you want and how much data you need.
 Check out the eSIMs available here.

 What to do in Paharganj?

-Explore Paharganj
+Exploring Paharganj

 Paharganj is a fascinating enclave.
 On either side of the Main Bazar, tiny alleyways jet out creating a rabbit warren of market stalls and street food.
 Take a walk down any street and get lost amongst the chaotic tangle.
 As you walk through this colourful district, you’ll never know what you’re going to find.
 You will pass small street side shrines adorned with bright orange marigolds.
 Your ears will be assaulted by the popping of oil as you pass street sellers selling deep fried samosas and dusty alleyways filled to the brim with honking rickshaws vying for space.
 In amongst all of this market stall holders will be causing minor traffic jams as they push their fruity wares around on old wooden push carts.
-Lob a few cows into this and you get the idea, it is not a calm place!
+Lob a few wandering cows into this and you get the idea, it is not a calm place!
 It’s a mesmerising mix of colour, food, sound and smell.
-We’d recommend taking a walk at whatever time of day and just get lost amongst the hubbub.

 If you would like a guided tour of the Paharganj area, Viator offer two different tours starting in the Paharganj area of Delhi:

-Red Fort
+Red Fort of Old Delhi

 Delhi’s iconic Red Fort should not be missed.
 This enormous fortification stands proudly in the heart of Old Delhi.
 It is the number one tourist attraction in the city and this is for a good reason!
 Full of incredible architecture, ruins and beautiful grounds it’s a great day out.
 Read all about our time at the Red Fort here.